-As the novel coronavirus pandemic persists, celebs like Rihanna, Jay Z, Jessica Alba and more have donated to help those in need.
+As the novel coronavirus pandemic persists, celebs like Rihanna, Kylie Jenner, Jessica Alba and more have donated to help those in need.
 Here is how the stars have made a difference during the current crisis.

 With financial resources at their disposal, these stars are doing their part to make a major difference during the current COVID-19 pandemic.
 Whether it’s donating directly to organizations or providing information and resources for their social media followers, a number of stars have made an effort to make a difference.
 Here, we’re taking a look at what a few celebs have done to alleviate the financial burdens and stresses of a number of medical professionals and citizens.

 On April 23, it was announced that celebrities like Tiger Woods, Joy Behar, and more are participating in a virtual charity poker tournament to raise over $1 million to benefit the Mount Sinai COVID-19 Response Fund.
 The event is organized by David Zaslav, President and CEO of Discovery Inc. and a Board Member of Mount Sinai.
 The event will benefit Mt.
 Sinai hospital in New York City, which has become the epicenter of the COVID-19 outbreak in the United States.
 The event will seek to raise over $1 million to benefit the hospital at this critical moment, with all proceeds going directly to Mount Sinai COVID-19 Response Fund.
 Fans can tune in on Saturday, April 25 at 2 pm ET on Twitch TV.
 This was a big week for NY and Mount Sinai’s healthcare workers on the frontlines of the COVID-19 crisis are in critical need of support and equipment.
 Mount Sinai partnered with dtx to help drive awareness and donations for those on the front lines.
 DTX uses Flowcode technology to allow people to easily and directly donate to Mount Sinai.